Edward Ord: Civil War service

 At the outbreak of the Civil War in April 1861, Ord was serving as Captain of Battery C, 3rd U.S. Artillery, and also as post commander at the U.S. Army's Fort Vancouver in Washington Territory.
 On May 7, 1861, Ord led two companies of the 3rd Artillery from Fort Vancouver to San Francisco.
 After relocating to the east, Ord's first assignment was as a brigade commander in the Pennsylvania Reserves.
 In this capacity, he figured prominently in the Battle of Dranesville in the fall of 1861.

 On May 3, 1862, Ord was promoted to the rank of major general of volunteers and, after briefly serving in the Department of the Rappahannock, was assigned command of the 2nd Division of the Army of the Tennessee.
 Maj.
 Gen. Ulysses S. Grant sent Ord with a detachment of two divisions along with Maj.
 Gen. William S. Rosecrans's forces to intercept Sterling Price at the town of Iuka.
 Due to a possible acoustic shadow Ord's forces were never engaged and Rosecrans fought alone.
 Ord likewise missed the fighting at Corinth but engaged the Confederate forces in their retreat at the Battle of Hatchie's Bridge.
 There he was seriously wounded and had to leave field command only for a short time.
 When Grant relieved Maj.
 Gen. John A. McClernand from his command, Ord was conveniently situated to assume command of the XIII Corps during the final days of the Siege of Vicksburg.

-After the fall of Vicksburg, Ord remained in command of the XIII Corps in the Department of the Gulf.
-In 1864, he was transferred back to the Eastern Theater to assume command of the XVIII Corps.
+From July 1863-February 1864, Ord continued to command the XIII Corps, operating in the Department of the Gulf.

+In the spring of 1864, Ord was transferred back to the Eastern Theater.
+He spent April-July 1864 assembling and commanding Union troops in West Virginia and Maryland, in the Middle Department.

+On July 21, 1864, Ord was assigned command of the XVIII Corps, during the early stages of the Siege of Petersburg.
 His forces were present during the Battle of the Crater but did not actively participate in the fighting.
-In the fall of 1864 he was seriously wounded in the attack on Fort Harrison and did not return to action until January 1865.
+In the fall of 1864, he was seriously wounded in the attack on Fort Harrison and did not return to action until January 1865.